To Kill A Mockingbird

 12. A fictionalized journal entry (from the perspective of one of the characters).

 13. A mandala (man-dolĺ-uh).
 This is an activity for those who want a creative and intellectual challenge.
 It is a more time-consuming activity.
-You must publish your actual mandala and your questions and answers.
+(If you choose the mandala, you need only one other genre.
+You must publish your actual mandala and your questions and answers).

 14. Something else?
 You suggest an idea to your teacher.